 1983 Jaguar XJ-S 3.6 Litre Coupé Police Demonstrator A329 KHP

-This particular car is an early manual 3.6 litre which was a company demonstrator, although we have no evidence that any XJ-S ever saw service with any Police force in the UK!
-An XJ-S would have been a very quick car suitable for high speed patrol and motorway use, but its luggage carrying capacity was somewhat limited.
+This particular car is an early five-speed, manual 3.6 litre version of the XJ-S Coupé which was a company demonstrator, used by a number of police forces, including Warwickshire Constabulary who used it for speed enforcement as part of their M6 Motorway patrol department.
+An XJ-S was an ideal car for high speed patrol and motorway use, but its luggage carrying capacity was somewhat limited.

 The XJ-S was launched in September 1975.
 Rather than a replacement for the E-type sports car, it was the company’s first model in the international Grand Touring class, competing with the finest cars on offer from German and Italian manufacturers.
 The original V12 coupé cost £8,900 at launch, but within four years the price had almost doubled.

 The new model was built on a shortened floorpan from the XJ saloon range, and the suspension and other chassis parts were also similar.
 It therefore had the same unique combination of refinement, comfort and handling as other Jaguars, developed by chief engineer Bob Knight.
 The engine was the, by now well-proven, 5.3 litre V12, which developed 285 bhp, and top speed was around 153 mph (246 km/h), with fuel economy around 15-20 mpg.